mongodb/laravel-mongodb/README.md

 An Eloquent model and Query builder with support for MongoDB, inspired by LMongo, but using the original Laravel methods. *This library extends the original Laravel classes, so it uses exactly the same methods.*

-**ATTENTION WHEN UPGRADING!**
-The way the internal connection resolving works has been changed to extend original Laravel objects instead of registering new objects.
-Check the configuration section for more information about the new configuration.
-Remove the old `MDB` facade as it is now deprecated.

 Installation
 ------------